-Dual tachometer indicator monitors the active ECU channel from ARINC data bus words with label 270 (bit 23- channel active and bit 24-other channel active) and use the data off the channel in control.
+The Dual Tachometer indicator monitors the active ECU channel from ARINC data bus words with label 270 (bit 23- channel active and bit 24-other channel active) and use the data off the channel in control.
 ARINC data bus transmission is solely dependent on the ECU channel being powered.
 Thus the indicator is receiving information from both channels at the same time and should monitor the channel in control.
-In the case that label 270 is not present on either channel, indicator have the preference to use channel A over channel B as long as the signal is valid through SSM bit (bit 30 and 31 set to 1).
+In the case that label 270 is not present on either channel, the indicator has the preference to use channel A over channel B as long as the signal is valid through SSM bit (bit 30 and 31 set to 1).
 Refer to Chapter 76-00-00 for complete list of ARINC 429 Data Bus Information.

-The indicator receives its main rotor rotation speed information from ARINC 429 data bus words with label 40 (octal) and indicating normal operation from monitored active channel.
+The indicator receives its main rotor rotation speed information from ARINC 429 data bus words with label 40 (octal) and indicates normal operation from the monitored active channel.

-The indicator receives its power turbine rotation speed information from ARINC 429 data bus words with label 346 (octal) and indicating normal operation from monitored active channel.
+The indicator receives its power turbine rotation speed information from ARINC 429 data bus words with label 346 (octal) and indicates normal operation from the monitored active channel.